 In Rome, sea food is commonly popular.
 Freshwater fish, especially trout, can be found in the hinterland, for example in Tivoli.

 There are a lot of excellent fish restaurants and fish shops, where you can eat.
 In addition, there are restaurants specialized in crustaceans “Crostacerie”.

 The oyster situation is somewhat difficult.
 The supply of local oysters is scarce and the majority of the oysters have already traveled a long way.

 A challenge is the preparation of raw mussels, crustaceans and fish, which must be particularly fresh.

 In many places you can choose your meat directly at the counter.
 The Chianina meat, an original cattle breed from Tuscany, is very popular.
 Danish beef is also popular because it’s more marmorated.

-Of course you will also find sausages, ribs and other varieties.
+Of course you will also find sausages, ribs and other varieties of meat.

-In Rome, inexpensive Chinese restaurants have been established since many years.
-Many of these places have expanded their offer with sushi or Thai cuisine and offer quite inexpensive formulas for lunch and dinner.
+Inexpensive Chinese restaurants have been established in Rome for many years.
+Many of these restaurants have expanded their offerings to include sushi or Thai cuisine and offer formulas for lunch and dinner at very reasonable prices.

-To give a tip in Rome is not a duty, but tip is of course gladly seen.
-If you are satisfied with the service, you can give 1 euro tip per person, in very good restaurants with a very attentive service also 2 euro.
-You should always give tip in cash, the rounding up of the credit card bill is not possible for tax reasons.
+Tipping is not an obligation in Rome, but tipping is of course welcome.
+If you are satisfied with the service you can tip 1 euro per person, or 2 euros in very good restaurants with very attentive service.
+Tips should always be given in cash, it is not possible to round up the credit card slip.